speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

   #### Enable HTTPS
   If `registry.ingress.enabled` is `true`, set the value for `cert-manager.enabled` to `true` (and `notificationEmail` to receive updates about cert expiry) for LetsEncrypt to provide SSL certificates to enable HTTPS.

+  If following the [Ambassador Installation](#emissary-ingress), ensure `cert-manager.enabled` is `false`.
+Some manual steps will be required to ensure certificates can successfully provision with Ambassador mappings.
   #### Speakeasy Version
   Set values for `registry.image.tag` with the version of Speakeasy you'd like to install.